 The Fort Snelling cemetery was established in 1870 to serve as a burial ground for the soldiers who died while stationed at the post.
 Following World War I, as new legislation expanded the eligibility requirements for burial in a national cemetery, the citizens of St. Paul organized a petition to designate a national cemetery in their area.
 In 1937, Congress responded with legislation that authorized a portion of land at Fort Snelling Military Reservation for this purpose.
 Fort Snelling National Cemetery was established in 1939 with the first burial on July 5, of Capt.
 George H. Mallon, whose acts of heroism at Meuse-Argonne in France were recognized with the Congressional Medal of Honor.
 Following the dedication of the new cemetery, arrangements were made for the exhumation of the remains of those buried at the older post cemetery and the reinterment of the 680 soldiers who served from 1820-1939 buried in Fort Snelling National Cemetery.
 The 1930s were also a major boom era for national cemetery growth.
-Ft.
-Snelling is one of a dozen or so very large cemeteries conceived between World War I and World War II to serve large veteran populations in some cities.
+Fort Snelling National Cemetery is one of seven NCA properties developed during the period between World War I and World War II to serve large veteran populations in cities across the country.

 In May 1960, Fort Snelling Air Force Station transferred 146 acres of land to the national cemetery.
 One more land transfer of 177 acres followed in 1961, bringing the cemetery to its present size.
 Because of the frigid winters, about 1,000 graves are dug each fall to be used for winter interments.